 In those same days when there were multiple frequencies on most routes, the premium Pullman sleeping car train of the route usually had the longest consist.
 Some secondary trains, such as Union Pacific’s Domeliner Challenger and Santa Fe’s Hi-Level El Capitan, both all-coach trains, both operating between Chicago and Los Angeles, carried consists equal to their sibling Pullman sleeping car trains, including lounge and full-service dining cars.

 Most secondary trains carried smaller consists to meet the passenger demand.
 Great Northern’s Western Star, the lesser sibling to the Empire Builder had the smaller consist.
 The was true on the Northern Pacific with the North Coast Limited and the Mainstreeter.
-The North Coast Limited was the premium train; it was longer.
+The North Coast Limited was the premium train; it was longer in passenger car counts, but the Mainstreeter may have been overall longer because of the heavy amount of mail and express cars it regularly handled.

 Local mail and express trains often had more head-end baggage and mail cars than passenger cars.